dario2994/pol2dom/README.md

 Running `p2d --contest "CONTEST NAME" --color "COLOR NAME" --from polygon_package --to domjudge_package` will convert the Polygon problem package `polygon_package` into an equivalent DOMjudge problem package `domjudge_package`.
 The name of the file `domjudge_package` corresponds to the letter used to identify the problem in DOMjudge.
 The arguments `polygon_package` and `domjudge_package` can be either folders or zip files.

+The polygon package must be a *full* package, i.e., it must contain the generated tests.

 Example: `p2d --contest SWERC 2022" --color red --from my_problems/sum-integers.zip --to C.zip`.